SRNV/Ogone/src/docs/async.README.md

 _in any Component_

-internal promises all fulfilled successfully or rejected. finally is a mixed feature/case, it means that it requires the name of case that you will use after resolution/error in AC.
+internal promises all fulfilled successfully or rejected. finally is a mixed feature/case, it means that it requires the name of case that you will use after resolution/error in Async Component.
 Use `--finally` like in JS:
 ```typescript
 // Ogone use this component as 'async-component'